Introduction to C++ reserve()

 Conclusion

 The reserve() function in CPP is a very useful function of the vector library.
 It helps in allocating space and reserving it.
-We can use the two variables size and capacity which will denote the number of elements and the maximum number of elements that can be stored in that vector.
-These act as the vector which can store without any further reallocation.
-Once the reserved space is full the library will allocate fresh memory and also it will copy all existing elements.
-It is a faster and efficient way to reserve space and use it when required.
-As vectors are dynamic this is a way in which you can store space in advance.
+These act as vectors that can store without any further reallocation.
+Once the reserved space is full the library will allocate fresh memory, and also it will copy all existing elements.
+It is a faster and more efficient way to reserve and use space when required.
+As vectors are dynamic, this is a way in which you can store space in advance.

 Recommended Articles